MaximZhelev/Chat-API/README.md

 # Chat-API
-Chat API made with Node.js and MongoDB.
+Chat API made with Node.js and MongoDB with JWT authentication.